 - Keep the victim still and limit movement of the affected limb.

 A large heavily bodied adder with an average size of around 0.8 – 1.2m.
 It has a distinctive large triangular head.
 Colouring is greyish to reddish brown.
-In the Western Cape puff adders tend to be more colourful, reddish brown with yellow black edged backward pointing chevron-shaped markings.
-These snakes are slow moving, bad tempered and excitable snakes that my hiss or puff when disturbed.
-They are active by day in the cool part of year, nocturnal during the summer months.
-They are often attracted to property where rubbish has accumulated to feed on rats and mice.
-They rely on their excellent camouflage preferring to freeze rather than move off and may easily be trodden upon.
+In the Western Cape puff adders tend to be more colourful - reddish brown with yellow black edged backward pointing chevron-shaped markings.
+These snakes are slow moving, bad tempered and excitable snakes that may hiss or puff when disturbed.
+They are active by day in the cool part of year and nocturnal during the summer months.
+They are often attracted to property where rubbish has accumulated where they can feed on rats and mice.
+The puff adder relies on its excellent camouflage preferring to freeze rather than move off and may easily be trodden upon.
 Although sluggish, will strike rapidly.
 It has one of the fastest strikes in the world.
 As it relies on camouflage to escape detection, it is considered Africa’s most dangerous snake and accounts for most serious snakebites in South Africa.
 Most victims are bitten on the leg.
-Venom is cytotoxic and slow acting, usually taking 24 hours to cause death if not treated.
-CAPE COBRA
+Venom is cytotoxic and slow acting - usually taking 24 hours to cause death if not treated.

 A large, robustly built snake, easily recognized if it spreads its hood.
 It is a non- spitting cobra with an average length of 1.2 to 1.4m but often up to 1.6m.
-Colour varies from pale creamy yellow, orange yellow to dark reddish brown to black and is sometimes confused with Mole snakes.
+Colour varies from pale creamy yellow to orange yellow to dark reddish brown to black and is sometimes confused with Mole snakes.
 When disturbed it will raise the forepart of the body and spread a long narrow prominent hood.
-They are active in the day and early evenings and thus frequently encountered, especially as it is attracted to the rodents surrounding human habitation.
-They have a wide range of prey, from birds, lizards, other snakes and rodents to frogs and toads.
-It is a quick moving snake that rapidly retreats if approached although it will often spread a hood as a warning.
-Venom is a potent neurotoxin and onset of symptoms is rapid, difficulty in breathing, loss of muscular control being quickly evident.
-If bitten, a person should be taken to hospital immediately, treatment requires anti-venom and failure to treat is likely to result in death.
-BOOMSLANG
+They are active in the day and early evenings and thus frequently encountered - especially as it is attracted to the rodents surrounding human habitation.
+They have a wide range of prey including birds, lizards, other snakes, rodents, frogs and toads.
+It is a quick moving snake that rapidly retreats if approached - although it will often spread a hood as a warning.
+Venom is a potent neurotoxin and onset of symptoms is rapid with difficulty in breathing and loss of muscular control being quickly evident.
+If bitten, a person should be taken to hospital immediately.
+Treatment requires anti-venom and failure to treat is likely to result in death.

-A large snake with an average length of 1.5m – can reach 2m, very large jewel like emerald-green eyes with round pupils and a stubby head.
-Colouration is very variable, from twig- coloured, light olive or brown, to leaf-green bright green or sometimes even powder-blue.
-A shy but dangerous snake, and when cornered will inflate its neck to expose brightly coloured skin and may strike.
-They are active during the day, spends most of its life in trees and shrubs.
+A large snake with an average length of 1.5m – can reach 2m.
+Very large jewel like emerald-green eyes with round pupils and a stubby head.
+Colouration is varies from twig-coloured light olive or brown to leaf-green, bright green or sometimes even powder-blue.
+A shy but dangerous snake which when cornered will inflate its neck to expose brightly coloured skin and may strike.
+They are active during the day.
+Spends most of its life in trees and shrubs.
 Bites are rare as the snake is back-fanged and it is usually snake-handlers who are bitten.
 The amount of venom it injects is minute but it is a potent hemotoxin that prevents blood clotting, causing death by hemorrhage.
-Specific anti-venom may be required, usually only available at leading city hospitals.
-MOLE SNAKE
+Specific anti-venom may be required.
+Usually only available at leading city hospitals.

-A large, powerful constrictor with a pointed snout and a small head, adapted for its borrowing existence.
-It spends most of its time underground in search of moles and rodents, usually in soft sand, grass lands, mountainous and shrubbery areas.
+A large, powerful constrictor with a pointed snout and a small head, adapted for its burrowing existence.
+It spends most of its time underground in search of moles and rodents.
+Usually in soft sand, grass lands, mountainous and shrubbery areas.
 Average length is 1 -1,4m and may exceed 2m in the Cape.
 They are usually uniform light grey to light brown, dark brown, brick red or black above and yellowish below.
 These snakes are harmless but adults may inflict a painful bite.
 Treat with respect.

-A small snake with an average length of between 45 -85 cm, but may reach 1,4m, yellowish brown with 3-4 rows of dark- edged markings on top and on each side of body.
+A small snake with an average length of between 45 -85 cm, but may reach 1,4m.
+Yellowish brown with 3-4 rows of dark- edged markings on top and on each side of body.
 This snake is quick moving, nervous and actively hunts its prey of rodents, birds lizards and frogs.
 Not considered harmful but may be mildly venomous.
-HERALD SNAKE

 The carapace is light straw-yellow in colour whilst the top scutes have dark brown areolae and black edges.
 The marginal have a black triangle on the posterior edges.
 The plastron has a dark, irregular center and the abdominals are light orange to bright red.